meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

 #### Usage Types and Units

-When configuring a product for private cloud billing, Partner need to choose the cloud resource type to target and how the metering engine should generate usages and apply prices to them.
+When configuring a product for private cloud billing, Partners need to choose the cloud resource type to target and how the metering engine should generate usages and apply prices to them.
 The documentation section of each private cloud platform lists the supported resource types and the traits available in the metering engine.
 Traits are a properties of a cloud resource like CPU or RAM.
-Paertner can use traits to configure predicates (filter resources applicable to a pricing rule) and to control how meshMetering calculates usages.
+Partners can use traits to configure predicates (filter resources applicable to a pricing rule) and to control how meshMetering calculates usages.

 meshMetering supports flexible rules for creating usages, like